aimenkhakwani/track-survey/README.md

 # _Epicodus Track Survey_

-#### _A survey that uses jQuery to ask users questions to help them make a decision. to view the webpage go to https://aimenkhakwani.github.io/track-survey_
+#### _A survey that uses jQuery to ask users questions to help them make a decision.
+To view the webpage go to https://aimenkhakwani.github.io/track-survey_

 #### By _**Aimen Khakwani**_